flywheel-apps/freesurfer-recon-all/README.md

 ### reconall_options (required)

 Command line options to the recon-all algorithm.
 By default we enable '-all' and '-qcache'. '-all' runs the entire pipeline and '-qcache' will resample data onto the average subject (called fsaverage) and smooth it at various FWHM (full-width/half-max) values, usually 0, 5, 10, 15, 20, and 25mm, which can speed later processing.
-Note that modification of these options may result in failure if the options are not recognized.
+Note that modification of these options will result in failure if the options are not recognized.
 (Default='-all -qcache')

 ### gear-gtmseg (optional)